api2cart/scala-sdk/docs/BasketApi.md

     val storeId: String = 1 // String | Store Id

+    val responseFields: String = {result} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val responseFields: String = {result} // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val request = apiInstance.basketInfo(id, storeId, params, exclude, responseFields) val response = apiInvoker.execute(request)
+    val request = apiInstance.basketInfo(id, storeId, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {